Conservation and Dance

 The Tortoise is now available for purchase online.

-In her article Ballet for a Better World, Marina Hadley writes in the Summer 2021 Edition of Gallery & Studio’s Arts Journal: “Briones wants you to open your eyes, see through your neighbors’ eyes and see through your heart.
-His message is clear in his dances and his company, Benjamin Briones Ballet.”
+In her article Ballet for a Better World, Marina Hadley writes in the Summer 2021 Edition of Gallery & Studio’s Arts Journal about Fergus.

 Click here to read the full Gallery & Studio article or to subscribe for a hard copy.